Nick Mondo

-Matthew Timothy Burns (born March 28, 1980), better known by his ring name "Sick" Nick Mondo, is a retired American professional wrestler.
+Matthew Timothy Burns (born March 28, 1980), better known by his ring name "Sick" Nick Mondo, is an American actor, filmmaker, stuntman, and retired professional wrestler.
 Since his in-ring retirement in 2003, he has become a filmmaker, actor and stuntman and, at one point, worked with All Elite Wrestling as director.

 Burns is best known for his appearances with Combat Zone Wrestling (CZW).
 He was known throughout his career for his willingness to take extremely dangerous bumps, such as being hit with a weed whacker, getting thrown into a table covered with barbed wire, slammed from a distance of 40 feet onto light tubes and concrete and other ultraviolent spots.
 In 2004, Burns was inducted into CZW's Hall of Fame.

 Professional wrestling career

-Early career
+Early career (1999-2000)

 During his start out in 1999 in Pennsylvania Championship Wrestling, he would feud with the likes of Eddie Valentine.

 Combat Zone Wrestling (2000–2003)

 Teaming and feuding with Ric Blade (2000–2001)

 His CZW debut was on May 6, 2000 against Trent Acid, at A Living Hell.
 At Caged to the End on June 10, 2000, he was involved in a Three Way Dance against Mercury and Ty Street.
 He fought Justice Pain on June 25, 2000, in a field near the Champs Arena, titled They Said It Couldn't Be Done.
-A few months later he teamed up with Ric Blade and fought The Backseat Boyz (Trent Acid and Johnny Kashmere), which saw Blade at the end of the match after a Swanton bomb off the Champs Arena wall through two stacked tables with Acid on top and Kashmere on a bottom table.
+A few months later he teamed up with Ric Blade and fought The Backseat Boyz (Trent Acid and Johnny Kashmere), which saw Blade end the match with a Swanton bomb off the Champs Arena wall through two stacked tables with Acid on top and Kashmere on a bottom table.
 They won the CZW World Tag Team Championships around this time; but eventually split and began a feud with one another after losing the titles to the original H8 Club of Justice Pain and Wifebeater.